Using RPM logging to monitor and troubleshoot

 For an introduction, please review the message log page

-For help with finding jobs which have already processed, see What happened to my print jobs?
+For help with finding jobs that have already been processed, see What happened to my print jobs?

 For an introduction, please review the event log page